xleonzhao/ccnp-encor/28-29-automation.md

 * RFC 6020
 * an alternative to SNMP MIB
-* Data models are used
+* data models are used
   * to describe whatever can be configured on a device
   * everything that can be monitored on a device
   * all the administrative actions that can be executed on a device, such as resetting counters or rebooting the device